kosyakoff1/food_app/readme.md

 TODO:

-* app crashes if network status changes while user not in recipes fragment
 * add onboarding
 * add russian version
 * add swipe to refresh
 * test to rotation state saving
-* check app with leak canary (e.g. clearance of data bindings with live data (possible leak of viewLifeCycleOwner as we don't set it and believe in byViewBinding) )
+* check app with leak canary (e.g. clearance of data bindings with live data (possible leak of viewLifeCycleOwner as we don't set it and believe in byViewBinding) ) + profiler
 * move logic from fragments and activities
-* separate app to models
+* separate app to modules
 * add unit tests
 * refactor saving recipes request data (not json file of whole bunch on every request)
 * add pagination